 What made the accommodation a winner for us was the ability to self-cater most breakfasts (there are “variety” ABC stores everywhere for everything from deli goods to booze – at such good prices we questioned why we bothered with duty free purchases, Hawaiian shirts and sunscreen) and some lunches, the amazing view from our balcony and the relatively quiet beach on our doorstep.
 All apartments face towards the Hilton Hawaiian Village complex and, with the Fort DeRussy Beach Park and military reserve next door, the view from level five and above is priceless.
 You don’t need to leave your apartment to watch the sunset or the Friday night fireworks.
 You also have access to the pool and facilities are the Outrigger Reef next door.
 We preferred the beach to the pool though and didn’t spend time there.

-Where would I stay on a return trip to Waikiki with just the two – or three – of us?
-We fell for the charm of the Moana Surfrider for lots of fun right on the main beach at Waikiki.
-I also was taken by The Modern Honolulu – its location is a little further away from the main Waikiki area though.
+Where would I stay on a return trip to Waikiki with just the two of us?
+The charm of the iconic Moana Surfrider or Royal Hawaiian for lots of fun right on the main beach at Waikiki are both on our bucket list.

 3. Plan and book some tours and dinner reservations in advance

 When we travel I always like to sort a few things in advance and balance that out with some winging it and going with the flow.